ELY3M/wX---modded-by-ELY-M/README.md

 * add LSR reports from SN spotters/option to turn on/off LSR reports
 * as for LSR reports.
 I want to do same LSR reports as in the grlevel with the placefile to see how much snow the area gets.
 * move show color legend to bottom as a option.  there will be option to choose which side.
-* rename application id and change icon color so someone can run both versions of wX
 * 8-bit SRM like in pykl3
 * android wear support.
 I own android wear watches and love them.
 * would need to make a function to read any new txt files in /wX/pal/ that is not added via the editor.